redgeoff/redgeoff-web/content/posts/template-queries.md

 }
 ```

-We listen for changes to the date value, extract the year and then set the value of the year field.
+Second, we listen for changes to the `date` value, extract the year and then set the value of the `year` field:

 ```js
 {